 As we traveled home, both Elene and I were frustrated that no further testing of the rib injury occurred.
 For some reason, the doctor and PA seemed to pay more attention to the strained neck and just chalked up the rib pain as a necessary evil in her recovery.
 We put our trust in the medical professionals, figuring they knew what was best.

-Typically, when we go to the hospital for treatment, we hope to come out feeling better than when we arrived.
+When we go to the hospital for treatment, we hope to come out feeling better than when we arrived.
 Sadly, that was not the case for Elene.

-If someone had taken the initiative to put all the facts together: ten days since the fall, ER visit twice in three days, excruciating pain, shortness of breath, the addition of neck pain, etc., Elene would be alive today.
+If someone had taken the initiative to put all the facts together; ten days since the fall, ER visit twice in three days, excruciating pain, shortness of breath, the addition of neck pain, etc., Elene would be alive today.
 Further testing would have shown the beginning stages of pneumonia and staph infection, and God knows what else.

 As a Human Performance expert, I know that studies show that 84 to 94 percent of all mistakes on the job (all professions) are set up by process, programmatic, or organizational issues.
-What that means is some ‘thing’ (or ‘things’) have set up the individual(s) involved to make that mistake.
+What that means is something, or things have set up the individual(s) involved to make that mistake.

 I observed the following human error traps that day: time pressure, a distracting work environment, multi-tasking, and mentally stressed employees, to name a few.
 All that contributed to the fatal decision to discharge Elene without further testing.